-5. Try Domperidone or Reglan
+7. Medication Options – Try Domperidone or Reglan

-There are two medications that are not intended for increasing milk supply, but have the side effect of doing so.
+There are two medications that are not intended for anything to do with lactation, but seem to increase milk supply as a side effect.
 These are Domperidone and Reglan, and they work by by blocking dopamine receptors, which results in an increase in prolactin levels.

-6. Drink Beer
+8. Drink Beer

 Note: About a year after I wrote this post, I did a survey of exclusive pumpers that asked about the effectiveness of all of these strategies for increasing milk supply.
 I wrote up the results (along with additional detail about each of these methods) in an e-book, which you can find out more about here.
 Thanks for reading!

 - Newman, Jack, MD.
 “On the FDA and Domperidone.” https://ibconline.ca/information-sheets/on-the-fda-and-domperidone/